moq-wg/moq-charter/charter.md

 or consumers.

 This working group will coordinate with the QUIC, WebTransport, and MOPS working groups as needed.
-It will liaise with MPEG Systems WG, DASH Industr Forum, and W3C WebTransport as appropriate.
+It will liaise with MPEG Systems WG, DASH Industry Forum, and W3C WebTransport as appropriate.

 ## Milestones